-After all, don’t I just buy the latest travel guide like Fodor’s, Frommer’s, DK Eyewitness Travel or Rick Steves‘; make sure my passport is current, get vaccinations needed for the region, obtain an entry visa, and book my trip?
-Well, actually, yes that is where you start, but there is more.
-Do you want to be prepared if an emergency arises while enjoying your trip abroad?
-Take a little extra time to prepare before heading out.
+Most people buy the latest travel guide like Fodor’s, Frommer’s, DK Eyewitness Travel or Rick Steves‘.
+They make sure their passport is current, get vaccinations needed for the region, obtain an entry visa, and, of course, book their trip?
+And, yes, that is where you start, but there is much more.
+For example, do you want to be prepared if an emergency arises while enjoying your trip abroad?
+You can be simply by taking a little extra time to prepare before heading out.
 Here is what I do.

 - Make sure my passport is current, renew if need be or apply for one.